Aspin927/CSTR_profitability/README.md

 # CSTR Profit vs. Volume Simulation

 This project simulates and visualizes the profit as a function of reactor volume in a Continuous Stirred Tank Reactor (CSTR) system.
 Currently the model is in its very early stages and is only able to simulate isothermal first order elementary reactions.
-If I get more motivation, support for non-first order reactions will be included as well as a more comprehensive consideration of capital and operating costs.
+If I get more motivation, support for non-first order reactions, advanced reaction kinetics involving parallel and series reactions, multiple streams will be included as well as a more comprehensive consideration of capital and operating costs to more realistically reflect practical scenatios.
-The graphical interface allows users to adjust parameters dynamically and observe the resulting profit behavior.
+I am currently too demotivated for that

 This is part of a school project and is by no means a very accurate model that should be used to make any real world implications (yet).
 Please if you are tasked with creating a process involving a CSTR please reconsider using the code of a guy who has not even finished his degree.